Melinda Gates Urges Parents To Vaccinate Children As U.S. Measles Outbreak Escalates

 — Melinda Gates (@melindagates) April 22, 2019

-Gates is co-chair of the Bill and Melinda Gates Foundation, and over the years, the one of the organization’s goals is focusing on the health of children worldwide.
+Gates is co-chair of the Bill and Melinda Gates Foundation, and over the years, one of the organization’s primary goals was a focus on children’s health worldwide.
 That target includes an initiative to deliver vaccines to everyone that needs them.
-The organization’s goal is to prevent more than 11 million deaths, 3.9 million disabilities, and 264 million illnesses by 2020 through vaccines and support for polio eradication.
+The organization’s goal is to prevent more than 11 million deaths, 3.9 million disabilities, and 264 million illnesses by 2020 through the deployment of vaccines — and support for polio eradication.

 The foundation partners with the World Health Organization, UNICEF, and the GAVI Alliance to help millions of people receive vaccinations.
-The organization boasts that more than 100 million children are immunized each year against many life-threatening diseases including tuberculosis, polio, measles, diphtheria, tetanus and hepatitis B. Those vaccines save an estimated 2.5 million lives each year.
+The organization boasts that more than 100 million children are immunized each year, with that vaccinations helping to stem the growth of many life-threatening diseases — including tuberculosis, polio, measles, diphtheria, tetanus, and hepatitis B. Those vaccines save an estimated 2.5 million lives each year.

 Meanwhile, measles is making a comeback in the U.S. CNN reported that the current outbreak is the largest in the country since the disease was declared eliminated in 2000.
-The news agency reported that 681 measles cases have been reported in 22 states this during this year alone.
+The news agency reported that 681 measles cases have been reported in 22 states so far, in 2019 alone.

 Before the measles vaccination became available in the U.S. in 1963, an estimated 3 to 4 million people contracted the disease each year.
-The lowest number of reported cases was in 2000, which was 86.
+The lowest number of reported cases was in 2000, with 86 cases being reported that year.
 The number of reported cases since then has continued to rise.